wazuh/wazuh-documentation/source/docker/container-usage.rst

 Loading custom Wazuh configuration files
 ----------------------------------------

-The Wazuh docker image contains a script (**entrypoint.sh**) that automatically loads custom configuration files into the Wazuh manager container.
-To do this, you first need to create the ``./wazuh-config-mount`` folder in the same directory as your ``docker-compose.yml`` file.
-Upon booting the container, **entrypoint.sh** will copy the file to the right place while respecting the destination file permissions.
+The Wazuh Docker image contains a script (**entrypoint.sh**) that automatically loads custom configuration files into the Wazuh manager container.
+To do so, you first need to create the ``./wazuh-config-mount`` folder in the same directory as your ``docker-compose.yml`` file.
+Upon booting the container, the **entrypoint.sh** script will copy the file to the right place while respecting the destination file permissions.

 For example, to load a custom ``ossec.conf``, you would place it in ``./wazuh-config-mount/etc/ossec.conf``, which would then load it in ``/var/ossec/data/etc/ossec.conf`` on the manager.
 The same applies for other files, here is an example of a ``/wazuh-config-mount`` folder: